JohannesHaubner/mapMRI/README.md

 Code repository for the manuscript

-> Bastian Zapf, Johannes Haubner, Lukas Baumgärtner, Stephan Schmidt: Medical Image Registration using optimal control of a linear hyperbolic transport equation with a DG discretization, arXiv:2305.03020 (2023)
+> Bastian Zapf, Johannes Haubner, Lukas Baumgärtner, Stephan Schmidt: Medical Image Registration using optimal control of a linear hyperbolic transport equation with a DG discretization.

 ## Setup